 A man named Thomas Blanchard worked at Springfield Armory for five years in the early 1800s.
 He was an inventor of mechanical devices, mostly for manufacturing purposes.
 His inventions were awarded over twenty-five patents.
 These started with his mechanical tack-maker, and included a carriage speed regulator and several machines for producing parts for ships.

 He also invented machines used for building guns, a barrel lathe and a machine often called a "Blanchard Lathe" used to copy arbitrary 3-D shapes.
 His initial design, patented in 1819, could quickly and accurately cut new gun stocks based on a 3-D model.
 It did not require a skilled woodworking operator.
-That's a 1930s Blanchard Lathe operating at far right.
+That's a 1930s Blanchard Lathe operating in the second picture below.
 Over 110 years since its invention, and still an excellent tool!

 Newer Blanchard Lathes were developed to increase productivity.
 The unit at right above, in operation toward the end of World War II, cut and sanded three stocks simultaneously.

 The exterior shape could be cut by a Blanchard Lathe (and in later models, smoothed and sanded), but precise interior voids had to be milled out to clear the barrel and action.
 The process of inletting was also automated.